brianaddicks/PowerAlto/README.md

-PaSH
+poweralto
 ====

-Welcome to the PaSH wiki!
-PaSH (Palo Alto Shell) is a powershell module for access Palo Alto Next-Gen Firewalls through their built-in XML API.
+Welcome to the poweralto wiki!  poweralto (Palo Alto Shell) is a powershell module for access Palo Alto Next-Gen Firewalls through their built-in XML API.

 So far, this module adds 6 new cmdlets as follows: